RLS Studios

 debug.tracesimple = STP.stacktraceSimple

-The most common error in BeamNG Lua is indexing nil - a function returned nothing or an object doesn't exist.
+The most common error in BeamNG Lua is indexing nil.
+Common nil sources:

 • be:getPlayerVehicle(0) — nil when no vehicle spawned